The Pope has expressed his “shame” over the French sex-abuse scandal.

 He announced an end to impunity and altered Vatican law to require victims to disclose abuse, but victims have warned that this is insufficient.

-In a message released Tuesday through his spokesman, Francis expressed his grief for the victims, but his remarks on Wednesday went even farther.

-He urged the clergy to keep working to guarantee that similar situations “do not occur again,” and he offered his support to French priests facing “this difficult but healthy experience.”
+On Wednesday, he urged the church to keep striving to guarantee that such incidents did not occur again, and he offered solidarity to French priests facing “this difficult but healthy challenge.”

-He also urged Catholics in France to “take up their obligations to ensuring that the Church remains a safe haven for all.”
+On Wednesday, the pontiff prayed with four French bishops and urged French Catholics to “take their obligations to ensure that the Church is a safe haven for all.”

+On Wednesday, French President Emmanuel Macron thanked the Catholic Church for confronting the matter with a report and an apology.

+He told reporters at an EU summit in Slovenia, “I hope that this effort can continue in a clear-sighted and calm manner.”

-The “great majority” of victims, according to the research, were pre-adolescent boys from a variety of social circumstances.
-Priests, bishops, deacons, and monks were the most common perpetrators.
+The “great majority” of victims were pre-adolescent boys, according to the investigation, and their abusers were mostly priests, bishops, deacons, and monks.

-When claims against lay members of the Church, such as teachers at Catholic schools, are included the number of child abuse victims climbs to 330,000 since 1950, the report found.
+According to the research, the number of victims since 1950 has risen to 330,000 when allegations against lay members of the Church such as teachers are included.

-“Until the early 2000s, the Catholic Church displayed a profound and even cruel indifference to the victims,” said commission director Jean-Marc Sauve at a press conference announcing the almost 2,500-page report.
+“Until the early 2000s, the Catholic Church displayed a profound and even callous indifference to the victims,” said commission director Jean-Marc Sauve at a press conference on Tuesday.